CEHS Criminal History Background Checks

 An initial Background Check is required upon entry to a program leading to an educational certificate in CEHS or upon initial enrollment in a course that requires one.
 Several courses in CEHS and other Colleges may not be taken without having completed a background check, and those courses have a Course Note in MyRed.
 The initial background check covers ALL courses that require a background check, for the first three years of a program.
 A second background check will be required prior to student teaching, clinical practice, or the culminating experience.

-Eighteen months after completing the first background check, you must complete a free, online, self-disclosure form, at: https://cehsvl01.unl.edu/bgcsr/ to provide a criminal history update .
+If your criminal history changes any time after your initial background check, you are required to self-report the information immediately to Dr. Sara Skretta.
+Depending upon the infraction or change, an additional background check may be required at your cost.
+For more information contact email@example.com .
 A background check will typically be valid for three years, when the self-disclosure form is on file.
 CEHS reserves the right to require additional background checks or self-disclosure forms if necessary.
 Moving to another program or not sustaining continuous progress towards the completion of a program may necessitate a new background check.

 Please Note: Students in early childhood education programs or students desiring to work in pre-schools, will also be required to complete a self-disclosure form, approved and provided by the Department of Health and Human Services (DHHS).
 This is not the same self-disclosure form completed for CEHS and is in addition to the requirement.